-Additionally, the SELPA has been an ongoing partner in reviewing district progress for the CIM process and informing the 2023-24 LCAP.
+Additionally, the SELPA has been an ongoing partner in reviewing district progress for the CIM (Compliance & improvement Monitoring) process and informing the 2023-24 LCAP.
 Parents of students in special education are included in all the above mentioned engagements as well as serve on the District's Special Education committee,

 Each of the above named groups provided input and feedback to the development of the district's strategic plan and LCAP development through meetings scheduled from August 2022 through May 2023.
-Any input from educational partners from the Public Hearing on the LCAP will also be incorporated.

-The Public Hearing for the LCAP is June 13, 2023 and the LCAP will be brought to the Governing Board for approval on June 27, 2023.
+The Public Hearing for the LCAP was held June 13, 2023 and the LCAP is brought to the Governing Board for approval on June 27, 2023.